godotengine/godot-docs/learning/step_by_step/your_first_game.rst

 Now that we're done creating the ``HUD`` scene, save it and go back to ``Main``.
 Instance the ``HUD`` scene in ``Main`` like you did the ``Player`` scene, and place it at the bottom of tree.
-The full tree should look like this, so make sure you didn't miss anything!
+The full tree should look like this, so make sure you didn't miss anything:

 .. image:: /img/completed_main_scene.png